Ph.D., 2006, University of Georgia, College of Public Health, Health Promotion and Behavior

 “Trauma cannot be prevented once it occurs and there are no immunizations,” Dube says.
 “Therefore, we need to think about complementary and alternative approaches that include tertiary prevention of outcomes associated with ACEs among adult survivors.”

 She utilizes a two-generational, three-level prevention model she developed to address and prevent childhood adversities and their outcomes.
-Dr. Dube is also Program Director for a newly approved study abroad program in India focused on the study of Ayurveda Medicine for trauma healing and well-being.
+Dr. Dube is also Program Director for a study abroad program in India focused on the study of Ayurveda Medicine for trauma healing and well-being.
 She has developed and delivered “The Why and How of Trauma-Informed Care” to school staff, healthcare professionals, and other adults working with children that integrates Ayurveda principles for self-care.
 She is currently Associate Editor for Child Abuse & Neglect.
 She has published more than 100 peer-reviewed articles and reports, some of which CDC recognized and awarded for scientific excellence.
 Dr. Dube continues to give talks and training on the ACE Study, trauma-informed care, and Ayurveda principles at numerous national and international conferences.

 Dube SR, Hu SS, Freedner-Maguire N, Dayton J. A Focus Group Pilot Study of Use of Smartphone to Collect Information about Health Behaviors.
 In JSM Proceedings, Statistical Computing Section.
 February 2013 Alexandria, VA: American Statistical Association.
 5452-5463.